Sky Is Not the Limit: Tighter Rank Bounds for Elevator Automata in B\"{u}chi Automata Complementation (Technical Report): Elevator Automata

 \section{Elevator Automata}

-In this section, we introduce \emph{elevator automata}, which are BAs having a~particular structure that can be exploited for complementation and semi-de\-ter\-min\-ization; elevator automata can be complemented in $\bigO(16^n)$ space instead of $2^{\bigOof{n \log n}}$, which is the lower bound for unrestricted BAs, and semi-determinized in $\bigO(2^n)$ instead of $\bigO(4^n)$ (see \cref{sec:elev-semidet} for the semi-determinization).
-The class of elevator automata is quite general: it can be seen as a~substantial generalization of semi-deterministic BAs (SDBAs)~\cite{CourcoubetisY88,BlahoudekHSST16}.
+In this section, we introduce \emph{elevator automata}, which are BAs having a~particular structure that can be exploited for complementation and semi-de\-ter\-min\-ization; elevator automata can be complemented in $\bigO(16^n)$ (cf.\ \cref{lem:elevator_complement_bound}) space instead of $2^{\bigOof{n \log n}}$, which is the lower bound for unrestricted BAs, and semi-determinized in $\bigO(2^n)$ instead of $\bigO(4^n)$ (cf.\ \ifTR \cref{sec:elev-semidet}). \else \cite{HavlenaLS22TR}). \fi The class of elevator automata is quite general: it can be seen as a~substantial generalization of semi-deterministic BAs (SDBAs)~\cite{CourcoubetisY88,BlahoudekHSST16}.
 Intuitively, an elevator automaton is a BA whose strongly connected components are all either deterministic or inherently weak.

 Let $\aut = (Q, \trans, I, \accstates \cup \acctrans)$. $C \subseteq Q$ is a~\emph{strongly connected component} (SCC) of~$\aut$ if for any pair of states $q, q' \in C$ it holds that~$q$ is reachable from~$q'$ and~$q'$ is reachable from~$q$. $C$~is \emph{maximal} (MSCC) if it is not a~proper subset of another SCC.
 An MSCC~$C$ is \emph{trivial} iff $|C| = 1$ and $\restrof \trans C = \emptyset$.
 The~\emph{condensation} of~$\aut$ is the DAG $\condensof \aut = (\M, \E)$ where~$\M$ is the set of~$\aut$'s MSCCs and $\E = \{(C_1, C_2) \mid \exists q_1 \in C_1, \exists q_2 \in C_2, \exists a \in \Sigma\colon q_1 \ltr a q_2 \in \trans\}$.
 An MSCC is \emph{non-accepting} if it contains no accepting state and no accepting transition, i.e., $C \cap \accstates = \emptyset$ and $\restrof{\trans}{C} \cap \acctrans = \emptyset$.
 The \emph{depth} of $(\M, \E)$ is defined as the number of MSCCs on the longest path in $(\M, \E)$.